 It’s crucial that you pick the right method for collecting data.
 Since data collection is costly, you can’t afford to be haphazard about it.
 Choosing the right data collection method will ensure that you collect relevant, high-quality data.
 When selecting a data collection method, take into account the type of information you’re looking for, as well as the time frame over which you’re going to collect it.

-Once you’ve settled on a particular method of data collection, find an efficient way to store your data, and regularly check on your data collection progress.
+Once you’ve settled on a particular method of data collection, find an efficient way to store your data, and regularly check on your data collection progress to make sure there are no issues like unsolicited data or data breaches.
 If conditions change during the data collection process, you’ll need to make appropriate updates to your method.

 Qualitative vs Quantitative Research